African Activities CIC why?

 African Activities was founded by Kwame Bakoji in 2005 on three main pillars:

-- Desire to share more diverse stories of the African continent, his home was unrecoginisable in the media depictions seen in the UK!
+- Desire to share more diverse stories of the African continent, his home was unrecognisable in the media depictions seen in the UK!
 As a parent with children in UK schools this became even more imperative.

 African Activities CIC has been featured on CBeebies and the BBC and all of our practitioners are experienced workshop facilitators and professional artists.
 Our musicians perform across the world at events including Womad, Glastonbury Festival, Chelsea Festival, Disneyland Paris, Natural History Museum and on the BBC Headroom Project.
 Collaborating with artists such as Ray Charles, Salif Keita, Ismael Lo and Baaba Maal.
 Our dancers are professionals who have worked for companies including Ballet Nimba and Ballet Nafaya.
 Many have won awards including best actor/dancer in the Festival d’Alliances.
-Our visual artists regulary exhibit and have works in public and private collections around the globe.
+Our visual artists regularly exhibit and have works in public and private collections around the globe.

 Our office staff are also highly skilled and all have a background in either education, events management or the African arts.
 A unique combination ensuring we are able to provide you with the support you need to get the most from your booking.